Skip to main content

 Tunnel Established but Database Fails

-If SSH tunnel connects but database connection fails:
+If the SSH tunnel connects but the database connection fails:

 1. Verify database host is correct (relative to SSH server)